 Morning Didactic and Morning Report

 Daily morning lectures are presented by our Staff during the weekdays.
 These lectures are aimed to complement resident education as well as cover high yield topics for Pediatric Boards.
-They are followed by morning report which is a daily case presentation a senior resident from the wards.
+They are followed by morning report which is a daily case presentation led by a senior resident from the wards.
 Morning report is a fun and informal presentation that reviews key history taking and physical exam skills, brainstorming the differential diagnosis and reviewing the work-up and management of the case discussed.
 It is attended by staff from multiple specialties.

 On Friday mornings, residents participate in a 30 minute pediatric board review session designed to create familiarity with the timed, multiple choice test conditions of the Pediatric Boards.
 Resident performance is tracked throughout training to provide them with individual insight to the knowledge gained and progress made throughout residency training.